 From the mutual understanding they gained in this session, Ryan and Jessica were able to find ways to alert one another when their wounds — wounds they acquired in childhood, wounds they brought into the relationship — were being chafed.

 “When you say X, I feel Y.” This is the essence of the “I” statement, the first building-block in reconstructing healthy communication within partnerships where communication has deteriorated and trust has been eroded.
 Using this construction — and with a lot of practice — Jessica was able to alert Ryan when he was saying something that made her feel “stupid” without being accusatory or retaliatory.
 And Ryan grew his capacity to tell Jessica, very simply, "It scares me when you throw food away."

-My work with couples is highly influenced by emotionally-focused therapy (EFT).
-The cornerstone of EFT is gaining greater understanding of the emotional truth of our moment-to-moment experience in our dynamics with our partners — particularly in cycles of conflict.
+The foundation of my work with couples is about gaining greater understanding of the emotional truth of our moment-to-moment experience with our partners — particularly in cycles of conflict.
 With that greater understanding, couples can start to experiment with new communication tactics in order to rebuild safety and trust.